maharshi0143/FINTRACK/README.md

 ### After deployment

-Update the backend's `CLIENT_URL` environment variable on Railway to point to your Vercel URL.
+Update the backend's `CLIENT_URL` environment variable on Render to point to your Vercel URL.

 ---